-Will Justice Gorsuch bite at the new petition in Integrated Tech.
+Will Justice Gorsuch bite on the new petition in Integrated Tech.
 Sys. v.
 First Internet Bank of Ind., Supreme Court Docket No. 17-1590 (2018)?
 Petitioner relies heavily on Patently-O writings from Prof. Hricik and myself for its argument that the lack of patent eligibility is not a statutory defense under 35 U.S.C. § 282.
-[Ed note – I will eventually get his name correct.]

 The petition asks the following questions: